eads/hhdcpython/LESSON.md

 ## The starting point

 Your colleague David started working on the project using the team's data processing template.
-The code and data is in a git repo that you've forked and installed on Python Anywhere.
+The code and data is in a git repo that you've forked and installed on PythonAnywhere.

-**Note:** If this were a true front-to-back exercise, we'd store the data outside of the git repository and write code to download the PDF and extract the text using a utility like `pdftotext`.
-Because PythonAnywhere has some significant processing limits for free accounts, I've done this for you and trimmed the dataset from 1,964 pages to 25.
+_**Note:** If this were a true front-to-back exercise, we'd store the data outside of the git repository and write code to download the PDF and extract the text using a utility like `pdftotext`.
+Because PythonAnywhere has some significant processing limits for free accounts, I've done this for you and trimmed the dataset from 1,964 pages to 25._

 To get started, you should study the [source PDF](http://www.asociacionesreligiosas.gob.mx//work/models/AsociacionesReligiosas/pdf/Numeralia/MC_por_SGAR.pdf) and the lightly processed [text file](data/MC_por_SGAR-trimmed.txt) that will be used in your script.